top of page

 An IGCR identification Number (INN) will be generated after

-2. Execution of Bond
+2. Execution of Bond and Bank Guarantee

 Before clearance, the importer must execute a continuity bond with Customs, covering the differential duty amount (in case the conditions are not met).
 IIN and bond details must be mentioned in the Bill of Entry.